NafiurSiddiqui/Qpick_Landing-Page/README.md

 # Qpick__Landing-Page
-Landing Page for the upcoming Expense Manager Application
+Landing Page for the upcoming Expense Manager Application with Email Campaign added